 Children have a lot of free time on their hands during the summer months — for obvious reasons.
 And with temperatures higher pretty much everywhere, there is a pretty dire need to cool down during the day.
 This is probably why a substantial majority of children — over 67 percent — take time to play with sprinklers, according to our research.

 Our data further shows that children are taking advantage of the time off, with only just over 10 percent starting their own lemonade stands.
 This isn’t to say that it’s total anarchy out there — most parents are supervising their children when they go swimming.
-This is objectively a good thing, considering that drowning is the number one cause of unintentional death in children aged between 1 and four years old.
+This is objectively a good thing, considering that drowning is the No. 1 cause of unintentional death in children ages 1-4.

 Taste the Meat, Not the Heat